kashish1928/Plant_Disease_Detector/README.md

 # Plant Whisperer

 ## Overview
 Crop diseases pose a significant threat to global food security, especially in regions lacking proper infrastructure for rapid disease identification.
-To address this challenge, we present a web application that leverages the widespread adoption of smartphones and cutting-edge computer vision technologies.
+To address this challenge, we present a web application that leverages the widespread adoption of smartphones and cutting-edge transfer learning models.
 Our solution aims to streamline the process of crop disease diagnosis, providing users with insights into disease types, suitable treatments, and preventive measures.

 ## Key Features
-- **Disease Detection:** Our web app employs advanced computer vision algorithms to accurately identify the type of disease affecting plants.
+- **Disease Detection:** Our web app employs advanced transfer learning models to accurately identify the type of disease affecting plants.
 Users can upload images of afflicted plants for real-time diagnosis.

 - **Treatment Recommendations:** Beyond disease identification, the app provides actionable insights by recommending suitable treatments for the detected diseases.
 This feature aids farmers and agricultural practitioners in promptly addressing plant health issues.